Artful-Angels/code-jam/README.md

 ## Technologies used

+The application approximately follows the architecture described in [this Miro board](https://miro.com/app/board/uXjVOj0M0wU=/?share_link_id=644032710468).
+The frameworks used are as follows:

 - Django Channels for the backend, allowing it to communicate over both HTTP and WebSockets
 - Redis for storing data